Orders route through Toast POS

 Switching POS to get online ordering means rebuilding menus, retraining staff, replacing hardware, and re-testing kitchen routing.
 If the POS is not the problem, do not move it just to fix ordering.

-Toast pricing varies by package, hardware, and processing terms.
-Before comparing, request the complete monthly software cost, online ordering add-on, hardware, implementation, and processing rate from Toast.
+Toast pricing varies by package, hardware, implementation, processing, delivery, and Pro features.
+Before comparing, request the complete monthly software cost, approved hardware list, implementation cost, delivery fees, and payment terms from Toast.

-Toast Online Ordering is the back-end inside Toast POS that receives and routes digital orders straight to the kitchen, with real-time menu sync.
-Diners can order from your Toast-built ordering page, from Google Search and Maps, and through Local by Toast, the consumer discovery app.
+Toast Online Ordering is built into Toast POS.
+It receives digital orders, syncs menus, and routes orders into the Toast restaurant workflow.
+Diners can order from a Toast ordering page and through Google ordering paths.
 Because it is part of the Toast platform, it requires Toast POS to run.

 Yes.
 Toast Online Ordering is built into the Toast platform and uses Toast POS for real-time menus and order routing.
 To use it you have to run Toast as your point of sale, which means a full POS migration if you currently use Square, Clover, or another system.